 Anneal 30 mins Anneal at 100 °C

-During perovskite deposition, the Ossila Laboratory Glove Box was continually circulating N2 compressed gas to avoid solvent build-up within the main chamber.
+During perovskite deposition, the Ossila Glove Box was continually circulating N2 compressed gas to avoid solvent build-up within the main chamber.
 Subsequently Spiro-OMeTAD and Au layers were deposited and devices were tested 2 days after perovskite and HTL deposition.
 When processing, all devices below <10% PCE or <0.5 VOC were removed.
 These results are summarized below.
 As can be seen in Figure 2, the average PCE over 6 devices of 6 pixels was 16.4±1.8 %.
 The highest PCE achieved by a single pixel was 19.0%, stabilizing at 17.6% over 1 minute.

 Triple cation perovskite devices